The Conservation Concertos

 ARBORESCENCE

-is a viola concerto centered on pernambuco (Paubrasilia echinata), the endangered Brazilian tree whose wood has long shaped the sound of the modern bow.
+is a viola concerto for Masumi Rostad centered on pernambuco (Paubrasilia echinata), the endangered Brazilian tree whose wood has long shaped the sound of the modern bow.
 The piece follows the tree as it grows, connects, and is transformed, from root systems in the soil to the unseen networks that support it, and eventually into human hands.
 What emerges is a portrait of interdependence, where the same branching logic binds forest, instrument, human, and the systems that surround them.

 About PERNAMBUCO